A Close Look at Revelation 2 and 3 With Q and A

 I know where you are living, where Satan’s throne is.
 Yet you are holding fast to my name, and you did not deny your faith in me even in the days of Antipas my witness, my faithful one, who was killed among you, where Satan lives (Rev. 2:13, NRSV).

 Where Satan was there were also false doctrine and severe Christian persecution to martyrdom.
-The devil proliferates false doctrine and is, in fact, the original false teacher:
+The wicked one proliferates false doctrine and is, in fact, the original false teacher:

 “You will not surely die,” the serpent said to the woman (Gen. 3:4).